revoltchat/cla/README.md

 You may need to sign a Contributor License Agreement (CLA).
 You can access the [individual CLA document here](CLA.md).

+> [!IMPORTANT]
+> The CLA is no longer a hard requirement for contributing to the aforementioned projects, a Fiduciary License Agreement may be introduced in the future which will also be opt-in.

 ## How to Sign

 If you're contributing for the first time and haven't already signed the CLA then the process is as follows: